Member of Russell Bedford International, a global network of independent professional service firms.

 First Job: Started as a stock boy in a corner grocery store in 7th grade, working there through college and finishing as the manager of the store.

 When you meet Micah, you’ll notice his listening skills and his humor.
 It’s hard to miss his genuine interest in uncovering his clients’ biggest concerns and issues.
 It fuels his determination to find solutions that are integrative, creative, and add value.
 Micah finds it fulfilling to bring knowledge and expertise that impacts his clients’ businesses beyond the basic accounting functions.
-Throughout that process, he also enjoys involving younger Cray Kaiser team members and helping them progress in their careers.
+Throughout that process, he also enjoys involving junior Cray Kaiser team members and helping them progress in their careers.

-Community: Micah earned his Bachelor’s degree in Accounting from Trinity Christian College in Palos Heights, IL.
+Involvement: Micah earned his Bachelor’s degree in Accounting from Trinity Christian College in Palos Heights, IL.
 He’s a member of the American Institute of Certified Public Accountants (AICPA), the Illinois CPA Society (ICPAS), and the National Association of Certified Valuators and Analysts (NACVA).